Discount Codes or Promo Codes are a great way to give your customers a chance to purchase your offer at a discounted rate.

 To add a discount that can be added to checkouts click on Discounts in the left navigation menu.

 In the discount configuration window, you will be able to set up the following:

 - Discount Code

 - Standard Item Discount Amount (Percentage / Exact Amount)

-- Subscription Item Discount Amount / Number of Cycles to Discount
+- Subscription Item Discount (Amount / Number of months a Discount is Active)

 - Discount Code Expiration (Exact Date / Number of Uses)